PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.4.16 - 8/14/2016 =
+* Feature: New Condition: Pages: With Template.
+Thanks @cedmund.
+* Feature: Option to Disable reposition on window resize/scroll.
+* Improvement: Enable Visual Composer for Popups by default (VC 4.8+).
+* Improvement: Replaced usage of gif hex code with loading of an actual tracking gif to prevent security scanners from throwing false positives.
+* Improvement: Changed default analytics response with a 204 no content heading, saving the need to load & return a tracking gif.
+* Fix: Missing condition value bug fixed by adding sanity checks to conditions on get.
+* Fix: Auto Height checkbox wouldn't stay unchecked.
+* Fix: CSS class pum-open-overlay wasn't being removed from HTML element on popup close causing issues for next popup.
+* Fix: Error in JS due to shortcodes: Uncaught Error: Syntax error, unrecognized expression.
+* Fix: Issue where some custom post types not working with conditions.

 = v1.4.15 - 7/20/2016 =
 * Improvement: Only showed the aria-label attribute if the label will be shown.